SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/Lesson1_JavaScriptBasics/IntroToProgrammingWithJavaScript.md/Notes_IntroToProgrammingWithJavaScript.md

 - if an `Object` refers to a complex data type that is a Hash, the term object should be used in the right context?
 - use node or the browser console to execute JavaScript code
 - running JS in the browser has a different environment and capabilities than running JS through node.js
+- In JS functions and class names are variables